Right-angularity, flag complexes, asphericity. \ Criteria for asphericity: corrigenda for "Right-angularity, flag complexes, asphericity": Polyhedral products

 Using Lemma~\ref{l:pilone}, we deduce the following.

 \begin{lemma} The group $\gG_L$ of all lifts of the $G/N$-action to $\wzl\Econe$ depends only on the $1$-skeleton of $L$, i.e., \( \gG_L=\gG_{L^1} \). \end{lemma}

-Put $\gG=\gG_{L^1}$.
-This is almost the correct definition of the ``graph product of the $G_i$ relative to the $E_i$.''
+The group $\gG_{L^1}$ is almost the correct definition of the ``graph product of the $G_i$ relative to the $E_i$.''
 To make the definition correct we must put back in the subgroup $N$.
-Thus, the \emph{graph product of the $G_i$ relative to the $E_i$}, $\zlone(\bG,\bE)$, is the extension of $\gG$ by $N$ defined by the pullback diagram:
+Thus, the \emph{graph product of the $G_i$ relative to the $E_i$}, is the group $\zlone(\bG,\bE)$, defined the extension of $\gG_{L^1}$ by $N$ given by the pullback diagram:

-\begin{remarks} If each $G_i$ acts simply transitively on $E_i$, then $E_i\cong G_i$, $\zlone(\bG,\bE)=\gG$ and this group can be identified with the previously defined graph product.
+\begin{remark} If each $G_i$ acts simply transitively on $E_i$, then $E_i\cong G_i$, $\zlone(\bG,\bE)=\gG_{L^1}$ and this group can be identified with the previously defined graph product.
 If each $G_i$ is only required to be transitive, then $E_i\cong G_i/H_i$ and $\zlone(\bG,\bE)$ coincides with the graph product of the pairs $\{G_i,H_i)\}$ as defined by Januszkiewicz-\'Swi\c atkowski in \cite{js}.
-Discussions of ``graph products of group actions,'' along the above lines, can be found in \cite[\S4.2]{hagdg} and \cite[\S1.4]{do10}. \end{remarks}
+Discussions of ``graph products of group actions,'' along the above lines, also can be found in \cite[\S4.2]{hagdg} and \cite[\S1.4]{do10}. \end{remark}

 \begin{example} Even when all the groups are trivial, the relative graph product need not be the trivial.
 Indeed, suppose each $G_i$ is the trivial group and each $E_i$ is $S^0$.
-Then $\zlone (\bG,\bE)=\pi_1(\zlone(D^1,S^0))$ (cf. Example~\ref{ex:com}). \end{example}
+Then $\zlone (\bG,\bE)=\pi_1(\zlone(D^1,S^0))$ (cf.\ Example~\ref{ex:com}). \end{example}